ChatGPTNextWeb/ChatGPT-Next-Web/docs/faq.en.md

 (Updated April 6th) Newly registered accounts usually display API balance within 24 hours.
 New accounts are currently given a $5 balance.

 ## How to recharge OpenAI API?
 OpenAI only accepts credit cards from designated regions (Chinese credit cards cannot be used).
-Some options include:
+If the credit cards from your region is not supported, some options include:
 1. Depay virtual credit card
 2. Apply for a foreign credit card
 3. Find someone online to top up